QuirkyCort/stepper_wheels/README.md

 * UInt8: Target Position Type
 * Int32: Target Position

-If Target Position Type is set to 0, the Target Position will set based on the given value.
+If Target Position Type is set to 0 (absolute), the Target Position will set based on the given value.
-If the Target Position Type is set to 1, the current position will be added to the given value.
+If the Target Position Type is set to 1 (relative), the current position will be added to the given value.

 When in "run continuous" mode, this value is ignored.
 When in "run till target position" or "run till target position with ramp" mode, the stepper will be automatically stopped, and trigger set to zero when this position is reached.

-When reading this address, only the Target Position (Int32) is read.
+When reading this address, only the Target Position (Int32) is read and the value is always absolute.

 ### Target Time (0x55, 0x56, 0x57, 0x58) (UInt16)
 Each address correspond to one stepper (X, Y, Z, A).